-Likes and Hates is a good topic for almost any level, as, although the language might seems quite basic, students usually have lots of fossilised errors and really benefit from the practice.
+Likes and Hates is a good topic for almost any level because, although the language might seem quite basic, students usually have lots of fossilised errors and really benefit from the practice.
 With students at B1 or B2 level I tend to avoid it until they know me, because if they don't trust you, they may complain that it's too easy.
 That's why it's really important here to make sure they know that the focus is accuracy as well as fluency.

 Love it or hate it?

 This worksheet can be used with most levels, from good elementary to Cambridge First Certificate exam classes, as it practises accuracy as well as fluency.
 Lower levels will also find the vocabulary useful.

 Love it or hate it? (pdf) - worksheet and teachers notes